 Being a nonprofit 501 (c)(3) organization, SCAS has been funded entirely by individual and business donations.
 Nearly all time and energies spent by board members and supporters has been purely voluntary.
 All donations are kept strictly within this county and neighboring communities as Second Chance is a locally-based organization and has no “parent” organization which they are accountable to for any of their funds.
 Second Chance hopes to make our facility in Tioga County a role model for other areas to follow.

-Second Chance Animal Sanctuaries were the fortunate recipients of 10 acres of beautiful land, donated by Dorothy Condict of Tioga County.
+Second Chance Animal Sanctuaries was the fortunate recipients of 10 acres of beautiful land, donated by Dorothy Condict of Tioga County.
 On this land they have built their Heading Home Center for stray and abandoned animals in September 2016.

 Since that time we have adopted over 800 cats and dogs into forever homes and have reunited nearly 150 stray dogs and cats with their owners.
 Living in this rural location, we feel blessed at the success of our Heading Home Center!